 The additional added weight of the vest will make your heart will pump harder, increasing your aerobic capacity and the amount of oxygen you can use, called your VO2 max, says Allen Conrad, DC, a chiropractor and strength and conditioning specialist with the Montgomery County Chiropractic Center in North Wales, Pennsylvania.
 The added weight also will affect your postural muscles, the ones that keep you balanced and upright, helping build core strength while you run, he adds.

-Also, a small study published in the journal Rheumatology International in February 2013 found that postmenopausal women who walked on a treadmill three times a week for six weeks while wearing a weighted vest improved their balance more than the groups that did not wear the vests.
+Also, a small study published in the journal Rheumatology International in February 2013 found that people post-menopause who walked on a treadmill three times a week for six weeks while wearing a weighted vest improved their balance more than the groups that did not wear the vests.

 Read more: How to Build Up Your Stamina in Just 3 Days